CCPBioSim/BioSim-analysis-workshop/paper/paper.md

 Each Jupyter notebook contains information on a specific topic, as well as tasks the student is asked to carry out independently.
 The tasks range from interpreting data previously produced, to running presented code with different parameters, to solving a specific problem by implementing a short Python code.
 Solutions to all questions are provided in each notebook as drop-down cells, enabling students to self-assess their understanding.

-In our own teaching practice, we provide students with post-its of two different colours that can be displayed on their computer screen --- yellow indicating that everything is clear, pink indicating that help is required.
+In our teaching practice, we provide students with post-its of two different colours that can be displayed on their computer screen --- yellow indicating that everything is clear, pink indicating that help is required.
 At the end of each practical session, studends are asked to use these same post-its to provide instructors with feedback on something they liked (yellow post-it), and something that requires improvement (pink post-it).
 In the three years we have delivered this course, this appoach has enabled us to gather comprehensive feedback, helping us fine-tuning the teaching material and our own delivery style.
 A key observation is that students, when presented with a new notebook, especially appreciate the instructors spending few minutes describing the overall notebook structure and the tasks it features, before working through the beginning of it.

 # Conclusion